nuclearsugar/VolcaClockPlayground/README.md

   - This is just to confirm that the Volca clock is actually being received within Pure Data.
 If you don't see the VU meter moving at all, then your settings probably are not setup correctly either in Pure Data, audio interface, or system settings.
   - If you can see the VU meter moving and yet the yellow box for `Input Clock` isn't flashing to the beat, then the input signal is too quiet and you should increase the `Line-in Level`.
 5. Check your system output level.
-  - If the output signal is too loud then the receiving Volca will skip in a bizarre way.
+  - If the output signal is too quiet then the receiving Volca won't respond.
 A good starting point is a volume of 50%.
 6. If needed, tweak the `Latency Offset`.
   - If Pure Data and your audio interface are introducing too much latency, then you might need to purposefully add extra latency.
 Although counterintuitive, this will effectively push the augmented clock to be only one full step behind, though it is tricky to land precisely.
 But I suggest you first just start playing and then “tune” this if necessary after seeing how it feels.